Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05-deliverance.md

 "Don't tell me he's turned you into a misanthrope too?"

 "Confidentially?
 I think he's the opposite of a misanthrope.
 The impression I got is that he's the kind of man who's a bit too driven by his compassion.
 But step back and think about it for a second.
-Personally, I believe his account, which means that he's more or less the only man on Earth to have the chance of really getting to know what it's like out there---apparently only a handful of the rest ever got that translation implant, and none of them were out there for as long."
+Personally, I believe his account, which means that he's more or less the only man on Earth to have the chance of really getting to know what it's like out there - apparently only a handful of the rest ever got that translation implant, and none of them were out there for as long."

 Tremblay leaned against a table and folded his arms.
 "Meaning?"